 A student centered program designed to support academic and personal success.

 The Early Alert academic program is a team effort by ECC faculty, administrators and support staff to boost student retention and graduation rates.
-The referral process continues throughout the semester up to the tenth week; however, the first four weeks are critical for student retention and success.
+The referral process continues throughout the semester; however, the first four weeks are critical for student retention and success.

 - Late/missing assignments

 - Behavior and attitude warranting intervention

 How to Report a Student Concern